theClubhouse-Augusta/project-euler/README.md

 npm install
 ```
 ### Solve an Euler
-Run this command to set up the directory for whatever Euler command
+Run this command to set up the directory for whatever Euler problem
 you are trying to solve.
-This command will create a directory for you
+This command will create all the correct folders
-and a `README.md` file for your solution.
+for you and a `README.md` file for you to write about your solution.
 ```console
 npm run euler 1 javascript
 ```
-The above command will create all the correct folders inside
-`eulers/e1/javascript/blister` and will create a `README.md` file for you
-to write about your solution.
 ### Submit PR to theClubhouse-Augusta/project-euler
 When you are happy with your solution, submit a Pull Request to the
 primary GitHub repository for [theClubhouse-Augusta](theClubhouse-Augusta/project-euler)